 Ms. Thuente received her Bachelor of Arts degree in Sociology from San Diego State University.
 During her undergraduate studies, Ms. Thuente worked with at-risk high school students and troubled youth in a residential setting as a mentor with the San Diego State University Mentorship Program.
-Ms. Thuente received her Juris Doctor degree from California Western School of Law, cum laude, in May 2005.
-She was admitted to the Minnesota State Bar in October 2005 and is a member of the American Immigration Lawyers Association (AILA).
-Ms. Thuente has volunteered with Advocates for Human Rights and the West 7th Legal Clinic.
+Ms. Thuente received her Juris Doctor degree from California Western School of Law, cum laude, in May 2005 and was admitted to the Minnesota State Bar in October 2005.
+She has been a member of the American Immigration Lawyers Association (AILA) since 2005.
+She has volunteered with Advocates for Human Rights and the West 7th Legal Clinic.
 In addition to her law practice, she works as a JD Compass Strategist and Adjunct Professor for the University of St. Thomas School of Law.
 As a JD Compass Strategist, she mentors students in their bar preparation and assists them in their career search.
 Ms. Thuente is also an Adjunct Professor for the Mentor Externship Class in which she teaches students topics related to their professional development.

 NOTICE: Nothing on this web site should be taken as legal advice for any individual case or situation.
 All information provided here is general in nature, and should not be relied upon for any specific situation.
 For sound legal advice, consult an attorney experienced in immigration law.